Frequently Asked Questions

 - Australian Passport.

-- Australian Visa current at time of entry to Australia as a resident or tourist.
+- Australian Visa, current at time of entry to Australia as a resident or tourist, supported by a foreign passport.

 - ImmiCard issued by Department of Home Affairs (previously the Department of Immigration and Border Protection) that enables the cardholder to prove their visa and/or migration status and enrol in services.